PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/open_vocabulary_detection.en.md

 - The prediction result obtained by the `json` attribute is a dict type of data, with content consistent with the content saved by calling the `save_to_json()` method.
 - The prediction result returned by the `img` attribute is a dictionary type of data.
 The key is `res`, and the corresponding value is an `Image.Image` object used for visualizing the open vocabulary detection results.

-In addition, you can obtain the open vocabulary detection production line configuration file and load the configuration file for prediction.
+In addition, you can obtain the open vocabulary detection pipeline configuration file and load the configuration file for prediction.
 You can execute the following command to save the result in `my_path`:

 ```
 paddlex --get_pipeline_config open_vocabulary_detection --save_path ./my_path